Apps installed from the Ecwid App Market

 }

-Ecwid responds with a JSON-formatted data containing the access token and additional information.
-The response fields are listed below:
+Ecwid responds with JSON-formatted data containing the access token and additional information.
+Response fields are listed below:

 FieldDescription

-access_tokenPrivate authorization token.
-This is a key your app will use to access Ecwid API on behalf of the user.
+access_tokenSecret access token (secret_token).
+Your app will use it to access Ecwid REST API on behalf of the user.

 scopeList of permissions (API access scopes) given to the app, separated by space.
 See all possible values in Access scopes

-store_idEcwid store ID (a unique Ecwid account identificator)
+store_idEcwid store ID (a unique Ecwid account identification)

 public_tokenAccess tokens.
 Provided if requested access scopes contain public_storefront scope.